Robust Investment-Driven Insurance Pricing and Liquidity Management: Equilibrium Solution

 \subsection{External Financing and Payout Regions}

 We now turn to the analysis of optimal dividend and recapitalization strategies.
 Based on the HJBI equation~\eqref{HJBI Original}, the maximization with respect to $\mathrm{d}\delta$ and $\mathrm{d}i$ is independent of the choice of $h$.
-A necessary condition for the existence of an equilibrium solution is:
+A necessary condition for a candidate verification solution is:

 which implies that $1 \leq u(M) \leq 1 + \gamma$.
 Moreover, the optimal payout policy satisfies $\mathrm{d}\delta^{\ast} > 0$ only when $u(M) = 1$, whereas the optimal recapitalization policy satisfies $\mathrm{d}i^{\ast} > 0$ only when $u(M) = 1 + \gamma$.
 Consequently, the value-matching conditions at the two boundaries are given by: